 The Meritorious Teaching Award in Herpetology

 The Herpetology Education Committee (HEC) seeks nominations for the Meritorious Teaching Award in Herpetology (MTAH).
-The award is sponsored by the American Society of Ichthyologists & Herpetologists (ASIH), The Herpetologists’ League (HL), and the Society for the Study of Amphibians & Reptiles (SSAR).
+The award is sponsored by the American Society of Ichthyologists and Herpetologists (ASIH), The Herpetologists’ League (HL), and the Society for the Study of Amphibians and Reptiles (SSAR).
 Nominees must be current members of at least one of the sponsoring societies.
-Current officers and committee chairs of ASIH, HL, or SSAR, and members of the HEC are not eligible for nomination.
+The HEC is generally composed of former MTAH Awardees, each serving a three-year term (3rd year as Chair), and a graduate student who serves a one-year term via appointment rotated among the three Society Presidents (ASIH, HL, SSAR).
+Any current member of the HEC who is not a former MTAH Awardee cannot be nominated (or self-nominate) for the MTAH.

 This award recognizes superior teaching and mentoring of students in herpetology.
 Awardees will be active teachers and mentors, with classroom teaching within the last three years and a substantial history of teaching excellence.
 The award recipient will receive $500 US, an official letter, and a plaque from the HEC.